The Famous Santa Fe

 Have You Heard of

 Once he closed his legendary stores, Cindy and Diana were inspired to pick up the torch and carry on the tradition of making handmade, artisanal chocolates.
-Though the Sweet Santa Fe menu has expanded, the chocolate recipes are direct from the archives of the beloved CG Higgins Confections—and Chuck still comes around to help, so you may run into him.
+Though the Sweet Santa Fe menu has expanded, the Award Winning Chocolate Recipes are direct from the archives of the beloved CG Higgins Confections—and Chuck still comes around to help, so you may run into him.
+Chuck’s Nuts is a long time signature mantra that brings a smile to local’s faces but also signature Nut Rolls, which he is currently making and can be found still at Sweet Santa Fe.

 Sweet Santa Fe is a reflection of the region’s rich history of chocolate and the only candy maker in town that still hand-rolls and hand-dips chocolate truffles.
-Each and every truffle is handmade in small batches which makes eating a Sweet Santa Fe truffle a true and traditional artisan candy experience.
+Each and every truffle is handmade in small batches, then hand rolled, and hand dipped which makes eating a Sweet Santa Fe truffle a true and traditional artisan candy experience.

 The local flavors, the craftsmanship, and love that go into every single confectionery treat is something you can absolutely tell from the moment you see it.
 By the time it touches your lips, you’re already a believer.